 Very often, it is an “accident” that starts a revolution.
-The Arab revolutions of 2010-2011 started in Tunisia with a young street vendor who immolated himself in a public square.
+The Arab revolutions of 2010-2011 started in Tunisia when a young street vendor who immolated himself outside the local governor’s office.
 This was the spark that lit the fire.
 A mass movement followed, culminating in the overthrow of the dictatorship in Tunisia.
 The movement then spread to Egypt and then to the entire Arab world.
 The anger that had been building up for decades just needed a spark.
 In almost every revolution, you can find a similar event.

 What is a revolution?
 Trotsky, in his History of the Russian Revolution, explains it thus :

 The most indubitable feature of a revolution is the direct interference of the masses in historical events.
 In ordinary times the state, be it monarchical or democratic, elevates itself above the nation, and history is made by specialists in that line of business – kings, ministers, bureaucrats, parliamentarians, journalists.
 But at those crucial moments when the old order becomes no longer endurable to the masses, they break over the barriers excluding them from the political arena, sweep aside their traditional representatives, and create by their own interference the initial groundwork for a new régime.
 Whether this is good or bad we leave to the judgement of moralists.
 We ourselves will take the facts as they are given by the objective course of development.
 The history of a revolution is for us first of all a history of the forcible entrance of the masses into the realm of rulership over their own destiny.